isntlee/Mimir/README.md

 - **Python**
     - [Python 3.11.0](https://www.python.org/) - Used as base language.
 - **Django**
-    - [Django 4.2.8](https://www.djangoproject.com/) - A Python web framework for rapid development.
+    - [Django 4.2.11](https://www.djangoproject.com/) - A Python web framework for rapid development.
-    - [Django REST 3.14.0](https://www.django-rest-framework.org/) - Django-based toolkit for building Web APIs.
 - **SpaCY**
-    - [spaCy](https://spacy.io//) - spaCy is an open-source library for Natural Language Processing in Python.
+    - [spaCy 3.7.4](https://spacy.io//) - spaCy is an open-source library for Natural Language Processing in Python.
 - **Database**
-    - [SQlite3](https://www.sqlite.org/index.html) - For a development database, provided by Django.
+    - [SQlite 3.38.4](https://www.sqlite.org/index.html) - For a development database, provided by Django.

 <br>